-- (1) An LEA officer may carry, or consign for carriage, permitted dangerous goods only: - (a) when travelling for the purpose of official duties; and - (b) when the permitted dangerous goods are necessary for the LEA officer to perform their duties.

-(2) An LEA officer must:

-- (a) not carry, or consign for carriage, permitted dangerous goods on a flight of a relevant Australian aircraft unless the officer has first received written approval from the operator of the aircraft; and - (b) package and prepare permitted dangerous goods, and present them to the operator's check-in staff, in accordance with the LEA procedures of the LEA officer's law enforcement agency; and - (c) not carry, or consign for carriage, more than 1 aerosol container for a flight.
+- (1) An LEA officer must not carry, or consign for carriage, permitted dangerous goods unless: - (a) the officer is travelling for the purpose of official duties; and - (b) the permitted dangerous goods are necessary for the officer to perform the officer's duties. - (2) An LEA officer must: - (a) not carry, or consign for carriage, permitted dangerous goods on a flight of a relevant Australian aircraft unless the officer has first received written approval from the operator of the aircraft; and - (b) package and prepare permitted dangerous goods, and present them to the operator's check-in staff, in accordance with the LEA procedures of the LEA officer's law enforcement agency; and - (c) not carry, or consign for carriage, more than 1 aerosol container for a flight.